Eye Health Central

 Before your Optometrist decides on the best contact lenses for you, he/she will discuss your lifestyle, as what you want from a contact lens will help determine what type of contact lenses you are most suited to.

-Contact lens wearers normally fall in one of four categories
+Contact lens wearers normally fall into one of the following categories:

 • Occasional Wearer - If you only want to wear contact lenses at the weekends, for sports or for nights out and special occasions then you are ideally suited to daily disposable contact lenses.
 These lenses require no fussy cleaning regimes, offer a healthy option as lenses don't sit in stagnant solution whilst not being used and the cost is kept relatively low as you are only wearing the lenses occasionally.